Books On Books Collection – Heather Hunter

 “Environmental memories,” not just of places but of cherished objects held in the hand, are Hunter’s chief inspiration, and the design of her bookworks is intended through touch, reading and exploration to evoke in the reader “unique feelings that become the reader’s own environmental memory.”
 Her artistic and literary influences and inspirations are an interesting blend of the 20th century Neo-Concrete and the 19th century Romantic movements.
 Links to illustrations of those sources of influence are embedded in the caption to Snowdrop.

-Hunter will be exhibiting and demonstrating her work at Turn End Studios in Haddenham, Buckinghamshire, 8-23 June this year.
-Details available here.
+Hunter has regularly exhibited and demonstrated her work at Turn End Studios in Haddenham, Buckinghamshire.

 Your thoughts?